LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 3. Leadfeeder

-Above is another great LinkedIn Lead Generation Ad example created by Leadfeeder.
+Above is another great LinkedIn Lead Generation Ad example by Leadfeeder.
 In exchange for users’ information, they offer a free guide, “The Ultimate Guide to Website Visitor Identification.”

 LinkedIn Lead Gen Forms best practices